frg-fossee/eSim-Cloud/CONFIG.md

  - Name [Has to be unique]
  - Description
- - *boolean* Public: Used for making all the publications public for that particular state (eg. Published state should have this true)
+ - *boolean* Public: Used for making all the projects public for that particular state (eg. Published state should have this true)
  - *boolean* Report: Used for making a state which represents "Reported" (Make sure only one state has this value set to true)

  Suggested States: